All Episodes

 Her candidates lost.

-Yeah, probably stunned to know that there were streets up there north of 110th, and dined at Sylphia's Soul Food Restaurant with the Reverend Sharpton.
+As we mentioned yesterday, Caroline Schlossberg went up to Harlem, probably stunned to know that there were streets up there north of 110th, and dined at Sylphia's soul food restaurant with the Reverend Sharpton.

-Now, uh Caroline Schlossberg is um what it what was the name that Tom Wolf gave these women in Bonfire the Vanities?
+Now, Caroline Schlossberg is, what was the name that Tom Wolfe gave these women in Bonfire of the Vanities?

 It was a great, great social skeletons or something.